Color printing: Europe

 Most early methods of color printing involved several prints, one for each color, although there were various ways of printing two colors together if they were separate.
 Liturgical and many other kinds of books required rubrics, normally printed in red; these were long done by a separate print run with a red forme for each page.
-Other methods were used for single leaf prints.
+Other methods were used for single-leaf prints.
 The chiaroscuro woodcut was a European method developed in the early 16th century, where to a normal woodcut block with a linear image (the "line block"), one or more colored "tone blocks" printed in different colors would be added.
 This was the method developed in Germany; in Italy only tone blocks were often used, to create an effect more like a wash drawing.
 Jacob Christoph Le Blon developed a method using three intaglio plates, usually in mezzotint; these were overprinted to achieve a wide range of colors.

 In the 19th century a number of different methods of color printing, using woodcut (technically Chromoxylography) and other methods, were developed in Europe, which for the first time achieved widespread commercial success, so that by the later decades the average home might contain many examples, both hanging as prints and as book illustrations.
 George Baxter patented in 1835 a method using an intaglio line plate (or occasionally a lithograph), printed in black or a dark color, and then overprinted with up to twenty different colors from woodblocks.
 Edmund Evans used relief and wood throughout, with up to eleven different colors, and latterly specialized in illustrations for children's books, using fewer blocks but overprinting non-solid areas of color to achieve blended colors.
 English Artists such as Randolph Caldecott, Walter Crane and Kate Greenaway were influenced by the Japanese prints now available and fashionable in Europe to create a suitable style, with flat areas of color.

 Chromolithography was another process, which by the end of the 19th century had become dominant, although this used multiple prints with a stone for each color.
 Mechanical color separation, initially using photographs of the image taken with three different color filters, reduced the number of prints needed to three.
 Zincography, with zinc plates, later replaced lithographic stones, and remained the most common method of color printing until the 1930s.

+Multi-stone chromolithography enabled richly colored commercial prints in the 19th century.
+With the adoption of photographic halftone screening in the late 19th and early 20th centuries, newspapers and magazines could reproduce tonal images more economically.
+Typical screen rulings were about 50–85 lines per inch (lpi) for newsprint and 100-120 lpi for magazines, with 120-150 lpi used for higher-quality work; federal digitization guidance notes ~85 lpi as common for newspapers and higher ranges for quality coated papers.